-There is a fine of up to £3,000 or 3 months in prison for not reporting treasure.
+There’s an unlimited fine or up to 3 months in prison for not reporting treasure.

 You can voluntarily report items to the Portable Antiquities Scheme if they aren’t treasure but are still of cultural or historical interest.
 This is to help keep a record of all finds in England and Wales.

 A local Finds Liaison Officer will contact you to talk about how and where you made the find and to give you a receipt.

 They’ll write a report on the find.
 Museums can express an interest in it if it’s treasure.